nbah22/genetic-algorithms/README.md

 - Think of a better `__init__()` for Population
 - Add loading placeholders in GUI
 - Implement saving the progress of evolution (partially done)
-- Think about passing all the parametres to the individuals (extra memory)
+- Think about passing all the parameters to the individuals (extra memory)
 - Fitness_multiplier?

 - CHECK ALL THE CODE FOR REFERENCE TYPE MISTAKES
 - Optimize the number of fitness function calls
 - Correct `choose_parent()`.
-Something is definetely wrong with it
+Something is definitely wrong with it
   * Maybe force breeding of alpha individuals?
 - Some analytics:
   * Count the percent of mutated nextgens on the list